Reconcile balances

 ]

-Compare with your records
+Compare with your ledger

 curl -X GET "https://your-platform.example.com/api/token/0xTOKEN_ADDRESS/events?transactionHashes=0xTX_HASH_1&transactionHashes=0xTX_HASH_2" \